- Orientation and introduction sessions

 - Maintain satisfactory course progress.

-The University is required to monitor these conditions and report to the Commonwealth Department of Immigration and Border Protection (DIBP) .
+The University is required to monitor these conditions and report to the Australian Government Department of Home Affairs.
 Please make sure you are familiar with, and comply with, the following obligations.

 Full-time study/part-time study

-You are expected to study at a normal full-time rate to ensure you can complete within the time specified on your electronic Confirmation of Enrolment (eCoE) and/or student visa.
+You are expected to study at a normal full-time rate to ensure you can complete within the time specified on your electronic Confirmation of Enrolment (eCoE).

 The University can only issue a new eCoE for one of the following reasons: